Team-MCToolkit/MCToolkit/README.md

 ### Translations

-If you would like to help us translate MCreator to your language, join us on [translate.mcreator.net](https://translate.mcreator.net/)!
+If you would like to help us translate MCToolkit to your language, join us on [crowdin.com/project/mctoolkit](https://crowdin.com/project/mctoolkit)!
 If your language is not on the list yet, feel free to suggest us to add it.

 ## License and trademark